United Nations Command–Rear: Authority

 According to the Australian Defence Force Journal, UNC–R performs "certain administrative, support and liaison functions of a diplomatic type".
 Specifically, United Nations Command–Rear nominally has joint authority, with the United States, over seven UN-flagged bases in Japan: Camp Zama, Yokota Air Base, Yokosuka Naval Base, Sasebo Naval Base, Kadena Air Base, White Beach Naval Facility, and Marine Corps Air Station Futenma.
 In practice, all facilities are under the operational control of the United States.
+UNC-R is commanded by an officer who has the rank of Colonel or an equivalent rank.

 UN Command–Rear is also charged with providing legal notice to Japan regarding the entry of military forces from any of the nine SOFA co-signer states into Japanese territory, specifically, those of the United States, United Kingdom, Philippines, Australia, Canada, France, New Zealand, Turkey, and Thailand.
 Under the SOFA agreement, the movement of signatory state military forces into Japan can occur with or without Japanese approval.
 The agreement does require that a courtesy notice be provided to the Japanese government in advance of the entry of military forces into the country except in exigent circumstances in which case military forces can enter Japan without advance notification being given to the Japanese government.

 In 2014, Japanese Prime Minister Shinzo Abe called for greater Japanese input into the operational use of US Forces Japan.
 In response, according to the Chosun Ilbo, the United States indicated that emergency deployment of U.S. forces could occur "automatically" and that "Tokyo would not have a say in the matter".
 The Chosun Ilbo noted that U.S. facilities in Japan are under UN Command–Rear and "thus there is no basis for Japan to meddle".